Quivers with relations for symmetrizable Cartan matrices V. Caldero-Chapoton formula: Examples

 Let $M=M(\alpha_1+2\alpha_2+2\alpha_3)$.
 One calculates

 which yields

 Note that $z_2 = z_1z_2z_3$, so the two rank vectors $(0,1,0)$ and $(1,1,1)$ contribute to the same monomial with coefficient $1+2=3$.

 {\parindent0cm \bf Acknowledgements.}\, The authors thank the Mathematisches Forschungsinstitut Oberwolfach (MFO) for two weeks of hospitality in February/March 2017 where most of this work was done.
-The first named author acknowledges partial support from CoNaCyT grant no.~239255.
 The second named author thanks Kiyoshi Igusa and Gordana Todorov for interesting discussions at the Centre de Recerca Matem\'atica (CRM) Barcelona which arose his interest in this problem.